Are There Any Age Restrictions for Undergoing Otoplasty?

 According to a survey done by the American Society of Plastic Surgeons, 73 percent of people who had otoplasty surgery in 2016 were adults who ranged from as young as 20 to older than 55.

-The specific breakdown of age groups to undergo otoplasty were as follows:
+The specific breakdown of age groups to undergo otoplasty was as follows:

 • 28 percent of surgeries were done in individuals ages 13 through 19